Kristina01111000/Drws_site/README.md

 - talk about toxic backlinks if he wants to
 - ask about not removing the graph from 40
 - disabling auto updates?
-- put the quiz links on the site
+- put the quiz links on the site: homepage, other places
+- is the image for the quiz ready?